TrainWeb.org Facebook Page

 Signalling

-The outline diagram below is intended to provide a general view of those features of the L&BR signalling which are believed to have existed at Barnstaple Town.
+Signal Diagram.
+In the absence of any known official signal diagram, the outline diagram sketch below is intended to provide a general view of those features of the L&BR signalling which are known to have existed at Barnstaple Town.
 An Up Home signal was provided (marked UH on the diagram), as well as a Down Starting (DS) signal at the end of the platform and a Down Advanced Starting (DAS) signal further down the line towards Pilton.
 (Note: the lower ringed arm shown on the Down Advanced Starting was a later addition in 1927 - see the RailWest page about Pilton for more information.)
 The Down Advanced Starting was located close to Braunton Road Crossing and also served as the Down Home for Pilton SB, so it was 'slotted' by that SB - in other words, both the Barnstaple and Pilton signalmen had to pull their respective levers in order for the signal to come 'off'.

 Sketch diagram of L&BR signalling at Barnstaple Town